List of Big Brother (British TV series) shows: Big Brother's Big Mouth

 Big Brother's Big Mouth, formerly named Big Brother's EFourum, was introduced with Big Brother 6 and was hosted by Russell Brand.
 The first series of the show was broadcast at 7:30 pm on E4 before being moved to a post-watershed slot, immediately after the Channel 4 highlights show, where it has since remained.
 A studio audience of fans and two celebrity guests discuss the latest happenings in the Big Brother House, while viewers are able to contribute via phone, e-mail, text polls, or by leaving a message on the 24-hour "Mouthpiece" rant line.

-As of 2007, Brand no longer presented this show and the guest presenters listed below hosted the series 8 programmes.
+By 2007, Brand no longer presented this show and the guest presenters listed below hosted the series 8 programmes.
 James Corden and Mathew Horne fronted the show during January's Big Brother: Celebrity Hijack; only returning for Week 9 of the 2008 series.
 During this series, the show was temporarily renamed Big Mouth with Davina when it was fronted during the final week by Davina McCall.
 After his week one and twelve stints on the 2008 Big Mouth, Jack Whitehall presented the 2009 Celebrity Big Brother edition full-time.
 McCall was the host for the 2009 series, which had a revised format and was moved to a weekly hour-long slot after the eviction show.
-She then continued to host the program for its final series in 2010.
+She then continued to host the programme for its final series in 2010.

-Channel 5 announced that the program would not return in 2011 for the programs return, but a replacement called Big Brother's Bit on the Side was created.
+Channel 5 announced that the programme would not return in 2011, but a replacement called Big Brother's Bit on the Side was created.
 It was a mixture of Big Brother's Big Mouth and Big Brother's Little Brother.

 Spin-offs

 A similar spin-off was introduced in the 2008 Australian version of Big Brother.
 However, Big Mouth has been used as a replacement of the "Adults Only" program, which has been broadcast at a later time slot, in an uncut and unrated presentation.

-Big Brother's Big Mouth also had a Bulgarian version during Big Brother 3 Bulgaria, and it will return with a new conception during VIP Brother 3.
-In 2014, the show aired for the third time in connection with what is happening in VIP Brother 6 and Big Brother All Stars 3.
+Big Brother's Big Mouth also had a Bulgarian version during Big Brother 3 Bulgaria, and it returned with a new concept for VIP Brother 3.
+In 2014, the show aired for the third time, covering VIP Brother 6 and Big Brother All Stars 3.